11 Reasons Christmas In Hawaii Is The Absolute Best

 I mean, really, what other states in America can say that they have completely unique Christmas tunes sung by the famous Bing Crosby?

-What is your favorite thing about spending the holiday season in Hawaii?
+What is your favorite thing about Hawaii at Christmas time?
 Is it Santa Claus arriving in Waikiki via outrigger canoe?
+If you need more Christmas cheer, then take a look at our list of Christmas lights displays in Hawaii, they are so magical!
 Share your favorite holiday traditions with us in the comments.
 Mele Kalikimaka, everyone!

 Christmas In Hawaii